Guide for new liquor licensees

 You must also display signage to notify patrons:

-- an approved Risk assessed management plan (RAMP) is available for inspection (if you have one)
+- an approved Risk assessed management plan (RAMP) is available for inspection (if you're required to have one)

 - that closed-circuit television (CCTV) equipment is in use (if applicable).

-Read more about the signage you must display by law and order free alcohol management signage to display at your venue.
+Read more about the signage you must display by law.

 You must maintain a safe environment in and around your licensed premises.
 This includes complying with any licence conditions around security and CCTV and taking reasonable steps to ensure your operations and patrons don't disturb the amenity of the area.

-It's your responsibility under the Liquor Act to ensure the noise coming from your venue (i.e. from entertainment, patrons and equipment) doesn't unreasonably impact on the amenity of the area.
+It's your responsibility under the Liquor Act 1992 to ensure the noise from entertainment, patrons and equipment doesn't unreasonably impact the amenity of the area.
 You must also comply with any specific noise conditions on your liquor licence so you don't disturb other businesses or residents.

 Comply with safety laws

-Liquor licensees and managers must have knowledge of a range of laws which affect their business.
+Liquor licensees and managers must know and understand the range of laws that affect their business.

 Workplace health and safety legislation requires business owners to provide a safe environment for employees.
 Under health and food hygiene laws, you must ensure appropriate food handling and cleaning of public areas, including toilet facilities.

-Fire safety laws require you to ensure fire-fighting equipment is maintained, a fast and safe means of escape is provided and fire evacuation plans are made in case of emergencies.
+Fire safety laws require you to ensure fire-fighting equipment is maintained, a fast and safe means of escape is provided and you have fire evacuation plans in case of emergencies.

-A summary of the key legislation is provided below:
+A summary of the key safety legislation is provided below: